andreypopp/vim-reason-mode/README.md

 ## Installation

-I use [vim-plug][] and recomment it unless you settled on other option.
+I use [vim-plug][] and recommend it unless you settled on other option.

 Install [esy][]: